-Indu leads the SRI Biosciences team that’s developing targeted immunotherapy to fight cancer.
+Indu’s team works to develop targeted immunotherapy to fight cancer.

-As a principal investigator at SRI’s Biosciences Division, Indu Venugopal, PhD, has led the effort to develop a novel way to win the battle against cancer.
+As a principal investigator at SRI’s Biosciences Division, Indu Venugopal, PhD, is leading the effort to develop a novel way to win the battle against cancer.
 Her work has been integral to developing Targeted Antigen Loaded Liposomes (TALL), which can deliver a synthetic peptide specifically to tumor tissue to facilitate highly targeted immunotherapy.

 After completing her PhD from the University of Illinois Chicago, Indu started her career at SRI seven years ago as a postdoctoral fellow, and has worked her way up to the role of principal investigator.